Operation Southern Watch: Summary

 Operation Southern Watch began on 27 August 1992 with the stated purpose of ensuring Iraqi compliance with United Nations Security Council Resolution 688 (UNSCR 688) of 5 April 1991, which demanded that Iraq, "immediately end this repression and express the hope in the same context that an open dialogue will take place to ensure that the human and political rights of all Iraqi citizens are respected."
 Nothing in the resolution spelled out the Iraqi no-fly zones or Operation Southern Watch.

 Following the end of the Gulf War in March 1991, the Iraqi Air Force bombed and strafed the Shi'ite Muslims in Southern Iraq during the remainder of 1991 and into 1992.
 The U.S. and UK deemed that Iraqi president Saddam Hussein was choosing not to comply with the resolution.
 Military forces from Saudi Arabia, the United States, the United Kingdom, and France participated in Operation Southern Watch.
-The commander of JTF-SWA, an aeronautically rated United States Air Force (USAF) Major General, assisted by an aeronautically designated United States Navy (USN) Rear Admiral, reported directly to the Commander, United States Central Command (USCENTCOM).
+The commander of JTF-SWA, an aeronautically rated United States Air Force (USAF) Major General, assisted by an aeronautically designated United States Navy (USN) Rear Admiral, along with a battle staff, were initially headquartered at the Eskan Village U.S. military compound on the outskirts of Riyadh, Saudi Arabia, and reported directly to the Commander, United States Central Command (USCENTCOM) at MacDill AFB, Florida.
+In the summer of 2001, JTF-SWA relocated to Prince Sultan Air Base and a purpose-built Combined Air Operations Center (CAOC).

 Military engagements in Southern Watch occurred with regularity, with Coalition aircraft routinely being shot at by Iraqi air defense forces utilizing surface-to-air missiles (SAMs) and anti-aircraft artillery (AAA), although such incidents were usually only reported in the Western press occasionally.
 An intensification was noted prior to the 2003 invasion of Iraq, though it was said at the time to just be in response to increasing activity by Iraqi air-defense forces.
 It is now known that this increased activity occurred during an operation known as Operation Southern Focus.